-- (2) The Board of Education may offer middle school students opportunities to participate in after-school intramural and/or interscholastic team activities coordinated and under the supervision of school staff members. - (3) The Board of Education will support after-school activities and clubs where physical activity for students is included as a key component to the activity's or club's purpose.
-These clubs may include, but not be limited to, gardening clubs, walking clubs, and exercise classes. - The following activities will be coordinated in each high school in the district: - (1) All students shall receive health/physical education under the supervision of a properly certified teaching staff member as required by the New Jersey Department of Education. - (2) The Board of Education will offer high school students opportunities to participate in after-school intramural and/or interscholastic team activities coordinated and under the supervision of school staff members. - (3) The Board of Education will support after-school activities and clubs where physical activity for students is included as a key component to the activity's or club's purpose.
-These clubs may include, but not be limited to, gardening clubs, walking clubs, and exercise classes. - 4.
-Goals for Other School-Based Activities The following activities will be coordinated in each school in the district:
+- The following activities will be coordinated in each middle school in the district: - (1) All students shall receive health/physical education under the supervision of a properly certified teaching staff member as required by the New Jersey Department of Education. - (2) The Board of Education may offer middle school students opportunities to participate in after-school intramural and/or interscholastic team activities coordinated and under the supervision of school staff members. - The Board of Education will support after school activities and clubs where physical activity for students is included as a key component to the activity's or club's purpose.
+These clubs may include, but not be limited to, gardening clubs, walking clubs, and exercise classes. - The following activities will be coordinated in each high school in the district: - (1) All students shall receive health/physical education under the supervision of a properly certified teaching staff member as required by the New Jersey Department of Education. - (2) The Board of Education will offer high school students opportunities to participate in after-school intramural and/or interscholastic team activities coordinated and under the supervision of school staff members.